alber999/recruitment-challenges/counting-bits/README.md

 [PositiveBitCounterAlgorithmicNoMemory.js](src/positiveBitCounter/algorithmic/PositiveBitCounterAlgorithmicNoMemory.js)

-Algorithmic solution treating number array of bits
+Algorithmic solution treating input binary array representation

+Input validation included (`type numeric && value >= 0`)

 First position of result array is _reserved_ for total number of positive bits.
 This position will be updated lately.
 This is done to avoid unshift operation when adding total to first position